Research Opportunities

 Undergraduate Research Experiences

 If you are interested in a research course (e.g. BIO3IR3, BIO4IR3, MOLBIO3IO3), please note that the vast majority of students undertaking these in my lab have a prior or established position (volunteer, summer work student, work study) in my lab already or complete this over 2 terms if they are new to the lab.
 This is because the health and safety and animal care courses take so long to complete prior to starting any work in the lab.
 I only supervise 1-2 students in these courses per year.
-For the 2024-2025 year, this may be possible for students interested in looking at enrichment in aquatic systems; this will involve building enrichment for fish and filming animals to note their use of the enrichment.
+For the 2024-2026 years, this may be possible for students interested in looking at enrichment in aquatic systems; this will involve building enrichment for fish and filming animals to note their use of the enrichment.

 If you are interested in a senior thesis (BIO4C12) or project (BIO4F06), please list me as a possible supervisor when you complete your information to the Biology Department in fall term.
 I typically supervise 2-4 students per year in the thesis course.
 We prioritize students who have a thesis requirement in Biology programs.
+Recruitment for these positions starts in mid to late fall of each academic year.

 Paid work placements are possible in summer and most are to support work study students; international summer internships are through MITACs Global links programs.
 Some years we have additional funds to support summer researchers.
 Students with competitive applications should consider applying for NSERC USRA awards for summer research.
 The biology department provides information to all Biology students about USRA applications.